Discovering Tasmania’s Wonders – A Scenic Seven-Week Campervan Adventure

 Discovering Tasmania’s Wonders: A Scenic Seven-Week Campervan Adventure

 Embark on an unforgettable journey through Tasmania, Australia’s island state, brimming with awe-inspiring landscapes, rich history, and unique wildlife.
-Over the course of six weeks, this itinerary will guide you from the bustling markets of Hobart to the rugged wilderness of Cradle Mountain, the enchanting Bay of Fires, and the historic charm of Port Arthur.
+Over seven weeks, this itinerary will guide you from the bustling markets of Hobart to the rugged wilderness of Cradle Mountain, the enchanting Bay of Fires, and the historic charm of Port Arthur.
 Whether you’re a nature lover, history buff, or a culinary enthusiast, prepare to fall in love with Tasmania’s diverse offerings.
 Experience the freedom of the open road, the comfort of your campervan, and the hospitality of Tasmania’s free campsites as you traverse the land, making memories that will last a lifetime.

 Week 1: Hobart